cod-e-ash/LoopCond/README.md

-# RPG Find Source
+# RPG Find Looping and Conditions Start and End

 This is part of my **`RPG Utils`** series to help overcome some of the day-to-day activities which can be automated.
-Developers, QA, Analyst or anyone who wants to access source code in RPG _rejoice_.
-This will help you to find any source within many libraries with just one command.
-Just set the library list once and enjoy.
+During our analysis of old rpg or cl codes, we come across a section where its very confusing that which line is part of which if condition or dow loop.
+This happens moslty when we deal with old rpg codes or some linear code with no indentation.
+This ustility will help to find the line to start of conditions like (IF, SELECT etc.) and also looping conditions like (DOW, DOU, WHILE, FOR etc.)

 ## Getting Started